yustnip/inception-base/README.md

 ## Usage
 Use the following commands to run the build:

-* `gulp` - for the default task with Pug, cssnext, spritesmith, imagemin and watchers for .pug and .css source files.
+* `gulp` - for the default task with Pug, cssnext, spritesmith, imagemin and watchers for .pug and .css source files;
 * `gulp dev-light` - for building only from .pug and .css files, without watchers.